nheyn/express-react-router/README.md

   ...props      // [Optional/Rest]  Objects that contain props to add to the routers Components );
 ```
-*NOTE:* The final arguments can be functions that are passed the current request and returns the props to add.
+*NOTE:* The rest arguments can be functions that are passed the current request and returns the props to add.

 #### On Client
 To render the routes in the browser use 'render':
 ```
+var ExpressReactRouter = require('express-react-router/client');

 ExpressReactRouter.render({
   routes    // [Required]       React Router routes container // [Required]       The html element to render the route in